vg-json-data/sm-json-data/strats.md

 ### Come In With Spark

 A `comeInWithSpark` entrance condition indicates that Samus must shinespark into the room.

-The `comeInWithSpark` object has no properties.
-Properties might be added in the future to describe requirements on the position and direction of the spark.
-Currently it is implicitly assumed that the position can be fully controlled in the previous room, so a `comeInWithSpark` strat may make any assumptions needed about the position.
+The `comeInWithSpark` object has the following property:
+- _position_: For a horizontal transition, if specified, this takes two possible values, "top" or "bottom".
+The value "top" represents that the strat requires sparking through the doorway high enough to clear a single-tile block level with the bottom of the doorway.
+The value "bottom" represents that the strat requires sparking through the doorway low enough to clear a single-tile block level with the top of the doorway.
+If unspecified, it is understood that sparking in any position will work.

 The direction of the spark is assumed to be horizontal when sparking through horizontal door transitions, or vertical when sparking through vertical door transitions.

 A strat with a `comeInWithSpark` condition should include a `shinespark` requirement in its `requires`.

 A `comeInWithSpark` condition must match with either a `leaveWithSpark`, `leaveShinecharged`, or `leaveWithRunway` condition on the other side of the door:

+- A match with `leaveWithSpark` is valid as long as the `position` properties are compatible.
+The `position`` properties of a `leaveWithSpark` and `comeInWithSpark` are compatible if they are equal or if at least one of them are unspecified.
-- A match with `leaveWithSpark` or `leaveShinecharged` is always valid and does not come with any implicit requirements.
+- A match with `leaveShinecharged` is always valid and does not come with any implicit requirements.
 - A match with `leaveWithRunway` comes with the following implicit requirements (the same as for `comeInShinecharged`) for actions to be performed in the previous room:
   - A `canShinecharge` requirement is included based on the runway length.
 This includes a `SpeedBooster` item requirement as well as a check that the effective runway length is enough that charging a shinespark is possible.
   - If the previous room is heated, then `heatFrames` are included based on the time spent running in that room.
 The minimally required heat frames are calculated the same way as in `comeInShinecharging`, except here with `comeInShinecharged` there is no second runway to combine with.